RN residency opportunity

 Not prior to submitting your application, but you must have your Oregon RN license before your start date.
 We must be able to verify on the OSBN website three (3) business days prior to your start date.

-Do I need a BSN prior to applying for a residency?
+Do I need a BSN to be eligible for the residency program?

 How long is the Residency program?